 2.11.5.
 Playoff Seeding

 For all tournaments, postseason matches will be seeded depending on the tournament size and number of players/teams actively participating in the regular stage, at the discretion of High School Esports League administration.
 If any ties occur that do not clearly determine which players/teams will advance to the postseason, the Median-Buchholz system will be used.
 Any additional tiebreaker methods may be used at the discretion of the High School Esports League administration

 2.11.6.
 Multiple Game Series

 126.96.36.199.
 Grace Period

-Substitutions may only be made during a multiple game series in-between games.
-Substitutions may only be made in team games (i.e. one player games are prohibited from having any player substitutions).
+In between matches in a multiple game series, teams may substitute a player on their roster for a player currently in the match.
+Substitutions may only be made in team games; they are prohibited in solo and duo(partner) games.
 In games with a drafting period before a game, substitutions can not be made after the draft has begun.

 2.12.1.
 Team Communication

 Players/teams must communicate with their opponents through the match chat on Varsity Esports.
 Third party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.